 - The MMU recommends that PJM report the response of demand capacity resources to dispatch by PJM as the actual change in load rather than simply the difference between the amount of capacity purchased by the customer and the actual metered load.
 The current approach significantly overstates the response to PJM dispatch.
 (Priority: High.
 First reported Q1 2023.
 Status: Not adopted.) - The MMU recommends that demand resources offering as supply in the capacity market be required to offer a guaranteed load drop (GLD) to ensure that demand resources provide an identifiable MW resource to PJM when called.
 (Priority: High.
-New recommendation.
+First reported Q2 2023.
 Status: Not adopted.) - The MMU recommends, as an alternative to including demand resources as supply in the capacity market, that demand resources have the option to be on the demand side of the markets, that customers be able to avoid capacity and energy charges by not using capacity and energy at their discretion, that customer payments be determined only by metered load, and that PJM forecasts immediately incorporate the impacts of demand side behavior.
 (Priority: High.
 First reported 2014.
-Status: Not adopted.) - The MMU recommends that the option to specify a minimum dispatch price (strike price) for demand resources be eliminated and that participating resources receive the hourly real-time LMP less any generation component of their retail rate.28 (Priority: Medium.
+Status: Not adopted.)

+- The MMU recommends that the option to specify a minimum dispatch price (strike price) for demand resources be eliminated and that participating resources receive the hourly real-time LMP less any generation component of their retail rate.28 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that the maximum offer for demand resources be the same as the maximum offer for generation resources and that the same cost verification rules applied to generation resources apply to demand resources.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the demand resources be treated as economic resources, responding to economic price signals like other capacity resources.
-The MMU recommends that demand resources not be treated as emergency resources, not trigger a PJM emergency and not trigger a
+The MMU recommends that demand resources not be treated as emergency resources, not trigger a PJM emergency and not trigger a Performance Assessment Interval.
+The MMU recommends that demand resources be available for every hour of the year.
+(Priority: High.
+First reported 2012.
+Status: Partially Adopted.) - The MMU recommends that the Emergency Program Energy Only option be eliminated because the opportunity to receive the appropriate energy market incentive is already provided in the economic program.
+(Priority: Low.
+First reported 2010.
+Status: Not adopted.) - The MMU recommends that, if demand resources remain in the capacity market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.29 (Priority: High.
+First reported 2013.
+Status: Not adopted.)